-Jamaican cultural values and moral values asthey are today compared to how they were in the past.
-In life, change is constant, whether it’s technology or cultural or moral nothing stays the same.
-Many people say’s, “how sweet life was back in the days”, then they take out their cellular
+Jamaican cultural values and its moral values as they are today in comparison to how they were in the past will never be the same.
+In life, change is constant, whether its technology, cultural or moral values, nothing stays the same.
+Many people say, “How sweet life was back in the days”, then they take out their mobile phone.

-morals.
-In addition, the phrase, “it takes a village to raise a child” was absolutely true because children were held at a higher standard by adults who reinforce moral values and respect.
-We can remember our grandparents Mr. Peter Hinds and Mrs. Olive Hinds, living on Lucky Hill Farm in St. Mary, one of the requirements to live on the farm was that couples had to be married.
+As a result, early Jamaican children cultural and moral values were tied to 18thcentury tradition.
+Back then, children were raised by their grandparents.
+In addition, the adage, “It takes a village to raise a child” was absolutely the truth.
+Children were held t0 a higher standard by adults.
+Adults instilled moral values and expected the children to do the right thing even when no one was looking.
+We can remember our grandparents Peter and Olive Hinds, living on Lucky Hill Farm in St. Mary.
+One of the requirements to live on the farm was that couples had to be married.

 In the 50s, 60s, and most part of the 70s, especially in the non urban parts of the island (the country), it’s our personal experience that having respect for your elders were the rule.
 Having respect for your teachers and ministers were the rule and been raised by the village was definitely the rule.
 I know people as well as our family members who were given a beating / spanking by our grand-parents because an elder or a teacher said we /they did not follow a rule.
 However, what was once the rule in Jamaican cultural and moral values are now the exceptions.
 The cultural and moral standards as we once knew, no longer exists.
 As times changed and more grandparents needing to work to support their cost of living, so have the cultural gaps and moral values in society.